CharbelElBateh/CharbelElBateh/README.md

 Computer engineering student
 ----------------------------

 Before becoming my major coding was a fun side activity.
 Now I am going to make it my full time enjoyment.
 I started to learn some basics in many languages.
-Now I am concentrating on Java and learning some JavaScript on the side.
+For now I am concentrating on Java and learning some languages on the side.

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [charbelelbateh@gmail.com](mailto:charbelelbateh@gmail.com)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning JavaScript, HTML & CSS
+* 💻 I am interested in learning NodeJS, ReactJS and Solidity
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I am obsessed with debugging